nature guard logo

 Rodent Infestation Prevention

 By promptly removing and properly disposing of waste, you eliminate potential food sources for rodents, decreasing their incentive to inhabit an area.
-Rodents are skilled at finding shelter and food in environments with accessible waste, highlighting the necessity of implementing waste management practices to prevent infestations.
+Rodents are skilled at finding shelter and food in environments with readily accessible waste, underscoring the need to implement waste management practices to prevent infestations.

 Insect Control Strategies